 How will we manage your personal information?

-At all times, information provided to us will be protected by appropriate security measures in accordance with our data protection obligations under the DP Law.
+At all times, we endeavour to ensure that information provided to us will be protected by appropriate security measures in accordance with our data protection obligations under the DP Law.

 Howsoever collected, information shall only be collected by us and, as such, we are the data controller for the purposes of the DP law.